Create and manage charts

 Follow these steps to create an alert from a chart:

-You can add a chart to a notebook for when, during an investigation, you want to be able to run ad hoc queries, take notes, and save your analysis for use in postmortems or runbooks.
-Notebooks allow you to view metric and trace data from different places in Cloud Observability together, in one place.
-Notebook
+You can add a panel to a notebook for when, during an investigation, you want to be able to run ad hoc queries, take notes, and save your analysis for use in postmortems or runbooks.
+Notebooks let you view logs, metrics, and traces from different places in Cloud Observability together, in one place.

 To add to a notebook, click Add to notebook and search to choose an existing notebook or create a new notebook.